Best Practices in Securing Your Data

 Since the job log scan is executed by the tools looking for secret-like entries, the notifications must be treated as a warning about the potential issue and verified by the repository administrator.
 Therefore, we recommend the following verification steps:

-• Re-running suspicious jobs and reviewing the build job log on the go.
+recipe. - Re-running suspicious jobs and reviewing the build job log on the go.
 Particularly around the preemptively censored area (please mind it will re-trigger the job log scan and any potential notifications in the process).

 Please note: The scan results may produce false positives and/or miss some items due to the nature of the scanners (searching for secret-like patterns).
 This is continuous work, and we expect it to improve over time based on findings and feedback.
 Also, we closely monitor the number of warnings raised by the job log scan process and decide later on to enable respective email notifications on top of existing visual indicators.

-Recommendations on how to avoid leaking secrets to build logs #
+Leaking secrets to build logs #

-Despite our best efforts, there are however many ways in which secure information can accidentally be exposed.
+Despite our best efforts, there are, however, many ways in which secure information can accidentally be exposed.
 These vary according to what tools you are using and what settings you have enabled.
 Some things to look out for are:

-• settings which duplicate commands to standard output, such as set -x or set -v in your bash scripts
+- settings which duplicate commands to standard output, such as

-• settings which increase command verbosity
+- settings which increase command verbosity.

-• testing tools or plugins that may expose secrets while operating
+- testing tools or plugins that may expose secrets while operating.

 Preventing commands from displaying any output is one way to avoid accidentally displaying any secure information.
-If there is a particular command that is using secure information you can redirect its output to /dev/null to make sure it does not accidentally publish anything, as shown in the following example:
+If there is a particular command that is using secure information, you can redirect its output to /dev/null

 git push url-with-secret >/dev/null 2>&1